MicrosoftDocs/azure-devops-docs/release-notes/2019/includes/pipelines/sprint-149-update.md

 > [!div class="mx-imgBorder"]
 > ![Publish CTest and PHPUnit test results.](../../media/149_11.png)

 In addition, we included publishing for [PHPUnit](https://docs.phpunit.de/en/11.2/configuration.html) test runs.
 While JUnit results format has always been supported, you can now leverage the specific constructs of PHPUnit.
-For more details on publishing test results see the documentation [here](/azure/devops/pipelines/tasks/reference/publish-test-results-v2?view=azure-devops&preserve-view=true&tabs=yaml).
+For more details on publishing test results, see the documentation [here](/azure/devops/pipelines/tasks/reference/publish-test-results-v2?view=azure-devops&preserve-view=true&tabs=yaml).